 HMA manages both its physical and virtual servers.
 Therefore, it still has full control over its servers even if it rents them from a third party.
 So, there’s no risk to the privacy and security of your data.
 On the website, it is also briefly explained why HMA uses virtual servers.

 The VPN also offers a large number of city-level servers in different countries.
 For example, in the US, there are servers in more than 50 cities.
+I like this because when a VPN location is only specified by country, it’s hard to know how close it is.
 There are 3 city-level servers in Canada, Australia, and the UK, and 2 in France, Germany, Russia, Spain, and Ukraine.

 HMA offers multiple security features.
 Besides the military-grade encryption, it also has reliable kill-switches, split tunneling, IP Shuffle, and an ad-blocker in its Chrome extensions.
 Moreover, it didn’t leak my personal information to the websites I was using.